usman-dev56/Desktop-AI-Assistant/README.md

 A modular Python-based desktop voice assistant that allows users to control desktop applications, manage windows, open websites, perform web searches, play music, take screenshots, and interact with their computer using voice commands.

-> 🚀 This project is being developed as a learning and portfolio project and is currently being upgraded for the **Oasis Infobyte AICTE Internship — Python Programming Task 1**.
+> 🚀 This project is  developed as a learning and portfolio project and is  upgraded for the **Oasis Infobyte AICTE Internship — Python Programming Task 1**.

 ---